netsight/experimental.localrolesindex/DESIGN.rst

 Because in order to index descendants, we need to selectively wakeup objects from the site's content tree (ZODB), and doing so requires calling:

-  - index.(un)restrictedTraverse
+  - index.unrestrictedTraverse

 Note that we cannot use plone.api.content.get in the index, since a site may be using a catalog other than the global portal_catalog.
-Thus our only way of getting at the catalog which our index is seated in is to use aquistion.
+Thus our only way of getting at the catalog which our index is seated in is to use `Acquistion`.

 It 'feels' wrong for the index to be acquiring its parent catalog and using that in order to retrieve an indexable version of the object it's traversing to - and for this package to require 'knowing' about an interface that